 Costa Rica has almost 6% of the world’s biodiversity despite only occupying .03% of Earth’s landmass.
 In this country, roughly the size of Denmark (or West Virginia in the U.S.), there are 12 very different microclimates.
 And if this wasn’t enough to draw a nature lover like myself, Costa Rica is also known for its gorgeous beaches, outdoor activities, and very friendly people.
 But if you’re not yet convinced you should plan a holiday in Costa Rica, read on.

 Why visit Costa Rica?

 If you ask someone, “what is Costa Rica known for?” they will most likely answer its natural beauty and abundant wildlife.
-There are jaguars, tapirs, sloths, green and leatherback sea turtles, and four varieties of monkey.
-There are bats, insects, and lots of reptiles.
+The country’s wildlife refuges support jaguars, tapirs, sloths, green and leatherback sea turtles, and four varieties of monkey.
+There are bats, insects, and lots of amphibian species.
 And almost 10% of the world’s bird species can be found in Costa Rica.
 But before we get into the amazing wildlife found on an ecotourism trip, let’s take a look at the other reasons to visit Costa Rica.

 1. Costa Rica is a world leader in Sustainable Tourism.

 Costa Rica has long been recognized as a leader in sustainability.
 It has made energy independence, quality of life, and the environment its priorities.
 The success of their work has made Costa Rica one of the top ecotourism destinations in the Americas.
 To ensure that increased tourism didn’t negatively affect the work done, the Costa Rica tourism board put together a sustainability certification program in 1997.
 This is a plus for both the country and the traveler to Costa Rica.